anvilproject/anvil-portal/content/learn/for-pis/setting-up-lab-accounts-01-google-account.md

 ---
 title: "Step 1: Create a Google Account"
 author: "AnVIL"
-description: "An overview of best practices for account setup in AnVIL to effectively track and control cloud costs."
+description: "Instructions for completing the first step of AnVIL account setup - creating a Google Account."
 ---

 # Step 1: Create a Google Account